 Some nurse practitioners provide contract services for private duty, and that may include working for private agencies that provide medical staffing to clinics or hospitals.

-Their job description entails assessing patient needs, ordering and interpreting diagnostic and laboratory tests; diagnosing illness and disease, prescribing medication and formulating treatment plans.
+The hospitalist nurse practitioner job description entails assessing patient needs, ordering and interpreting diagnostic and laboratory tests; diagnosing illness and disease, prescribing medication and formulating treatment plans.

 Their role also involves diagnosing medical problems, ordering treatments, and performing non-surgical procedures as well as minor surgical procedures (such as dermatological biopsies/procedures, suturing, casting, etc).